What’s UK’s most beneficial accounting practice management software for 2022

-Luckily there’s a plethora of helpful apps and packages out there to take the strain off, to let you get on with the job—the job that deep down you know you love.
+Luckily, there are plenty of helpful apps and packages to take the strain off to let you get on with the job—the job that you know you love deep down.
 We’re going to go through the movers and shakers that are hot right now, saving accountants time and money across the land.

 This wise owl is causing quite a stir in the business.

-Wise but not so old, Uku started in 2016 and already has a strong user base within the UK.
+Wise but not so old, Uku, the accounting practice management software, started in 2017 and already has a strong user base within the UK.
 As practice management software goes, Uku is as cutting-edge as it comes.

 With a host of tasty features to set you free from the mundane tasks.